HomeTrue North Blog

 12. Old Market Square

 Located in downtown Winnipeg, the Old Square Market is one of the top 10 things to do in Winnipeg.
-It is the best place for people who love shopping.
+It's the ideal place for people who love shopping and hunting for those unique treasures.

 The market's fabulous architecture features classic red-bricked buildings.
 With many antique shops, cafes, pubs, restaurants, and clothing stores, this place has something exciting for everyone.
 There is an outdoor theatre hosting shows and plays during the summer.
 Attending a show here is one of the fun things to do in Winnipeg at night.